pydantic/pydantic-ai/examples/README.md

 uv run --extra examples -m examples.pydantic_model
 ```

-This examples uses `openai:gpt-4o` by default but it works well with other modesl, e.g. you can run it
+This examples uses `openai:gpt-4o` by default but it works well with other models, e.g. you can run it
 with Gemini using:

 ```bash